A tricky triangular plot in West Sussex

 Every Grand Designs project has its challenges, and the triangle house in Billingshurst, West Sussex, certainly had its fair share.
-The second episode in the new TV series sees Olaf Mason and Fritha Vincent tackle one of the trickiest plots ever seen on the show.
-Navigating a railway line, busy main road and a sewer, the build became a giant 3D geometrical puzzle.
+Featured in the 2021 TV series, the build saw Olaf and Fritha Mason tackle one of the trickiest plots ever seen on the show.

 A challenging task

 With its triangular footprint and steeply sloping roof, Olaf and Fritha’s home is extremely unusual.
 However, the quirky shape isn’t the result of a design whim.
 Instead, it’s a clever response to a problematic site hemmed in by a main road, a railway line and a sewer.

 ‘We started to look for a house almost as soon as we met, but it was difficult to f ind anything in our price range,’ says Olaf.
 The couple have been together for five years after meeting on a dating site.
 They volunteer as respite foster carers for vulnerable children at the weekends and during the holidays.
 ‘We considered building our own home early on,’ says Fritha, ‘but none of the plots we looked at felt right.’
 Then Fritha’s dad showed them a piece of land with potential on an online estate agent’s website.